baminteractive/GitHub-DeployHook/README.md

 $hook-&gt;deploy();
 </code></pre>

-In this example, we enabled the debug log for messages with timestamp.
+In the above, we enabled the debug log for messages with timestamp.
 You can disable this by commenting or removing the line `$hook->enableDebug()`

 We have a staging site and a production site in this example.
 You can add more branches easily with `$hook->addBranch()` method if you have more systems to deploy.

 We then use `$hook->deploy()` to deploy the systems.

-##

 ### Security